 I always thought it would be easier when they were older and able to manage better for themselves.
 Although nursing little ones through sickness is all-consuming and dreadfully exhausting, I learned that caring for sick teens can be pretty darn tiring too.

 The good news is that teens know that being sick is a part of life everyone must endure.
 But they still need our help in many similar ways.
-As the cold and flu season rages on, here are some things you might want to keep in mind if this awful sickness strikes at your house:
+As the cold and flu season rages on, there some things you might want to keep in mind if this awful sickness strikes at your house.

 When they’re healthy, they like their privacy and independence.
 When they’re sick, your teen will beg for you to be nearby as they purge uncontrollably.
 They will want you to hold their hair back from their face, help sturdy the bowl when they are too weak, and wipe their face with a damp cloth in between heaves.
 They need your sympathetic voice and comforting touch.
 They want your constant presence because they are a mess, and the very last thing they want is to be alone.

 2. Your teen will need you to clean up after them.

 When our kids are this sick, we can’t expect them to clean up after themselves.
 Bigger kids cause bigger messes and it’s up to us to do the dirty work.
 We’ll clean the bathroom while gagging and fill the washing machine with soiled clothes, bedding, and towels, over and over again until the illness passes.

 My teens were most worried about two things: whether they were going to die from their illness and if they were going to miss anything really important while they were sick.
 It was on me to offer the constant assurance that they were not going to die despite how they felt.
 They were both frustrated and disappointed about missing out on some events.
 But they learned the importance of acceptance and flexibility when life throws you off course.